 Michael must decide if it is worth risking his practice to save a patient's life.
 Meanwhile, he courts Evan "E-Mo" Morris, a neuropsychiatrist to join his practice after E-Mo determines a patient's diagnosis by reading her body language.
-Written by

 Did You Know?